 From Kids Get Care, King County, Washington, this checklist gives tips for finding possible developmental delays.

-A list of Utah Baby Watch locations throughout Utah providing early intervention programs.
+Baby Watch locations throughout Utah providing early intervention programs; Utah Department of Health.

 This 20-pg document, published in 2008, compares developmental and social-emotional screening instruments with descriptions; age ranges; time to administer, scoring procedures, psychometric properties; requirements for administrators; who can administer the instrument; and more.
 From the National Early Childhood Technical Assistance Center, with funding from the U.S. Office of Special Education Programs.